crcandia/candia_lab/content/publication/candia-2021-quantifying/index.md

 ---
-title: 'An example journal article'
+title: 'uantifying the selective forgetting and integration of ideas in science and technology'
 authors:
   - admin
-  - Robert Ford
+  - brianu
 author_notes:
-  - 'Equal contribution'
+  - ''
-  - 'Equal contribution'
+  - ''
-date: '2015-09-01T00:00:00Z'
+date: '2021-09-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).